swerasnym/adventOfCode/README.md

 ## The Solution structure
 All solutions are implemented and run using the [custom behaviour](https://www.erlang.org/doc/design_principles/spec_proc#user-defined-behaviours) `aoc_solution` that requires each solution to export the four functions `info/0`, `read/1`, `star1/1`, and `star2/1`.
 Where `read/1` is responsible for converting the input to an internal format.
 This internal format is then passed on to `star1/1` and `star2/1` which solves the actuall problem.
 The `info/0` function provides information about the year and day of the problem and a way to provide example inputs.

-### Providing examples
+### Providing example inputs
-Examples that can be checked automatcally are provided as a list of tuples `{File, Star, Result}` where star is either a single atom `star1`/`star2` or a tuple `{Star, Parameter}` to allow for examples that use a differerent patameter than the main input.
-For the parameterized example the one of the corresponding functions
+Examples that can be checked automatcally are provided as a list of tuples `{FileOrData, Star, Result}` where star is either a single atom `star1`/`star2` or a tuple `{Star, Parameter}` to allow for examples that use a differerent patameter than the main input.
+For the parameterized example the module has to export one of the optional callbacks `star1/2`, and `star2/2` taking the parameter as the second parameter.

-An example :
+The examples can be provided by giving the relative path from the `priv` folder.
+Alternativly the tuple `{data, Data}`, this bypasses the call to `read/1` and provides the data directly.

+### Example solution
+Below is an example of the simple problem of: Calculate the sum of the values in the file in star1.
+Calculate the sum of the reminders mod N (with N = 17 for the real input, but N = 2 and N = 3 for the examples) for star 2.

 ```erlang
 -module(example).